PhilipFlyvholm/learnit-plus-plus/readme.md

 ## How to build

+> [!NOTE]
+> We use Bun instead of Node.
+If you prefer using Node, please avoid committing the package-lock.json file.

-1. Run `npm i` if it is the first time building
+1. Run `bun i` if it is the first time building
-2. Run `npm run package` to generate a zip in the `build` folder for chrome (Use `npm run package:firefox` for firefox)
+2. Run `bun package:chrome` to generate a zip in the `build` folder for chrome (Use `bun package:firefox` for firefox)
 3. Done

 ## Support